List of Star Trek regions of space: Delta Quadrant

 Most of the information about the Delta Quadrant and its inhabitants comes from the series Star Trek: Voyager.
 This quadrant is largely unexplored by the United Federation of Planets, apart from the return voyage of the USS Voyager, the USS Equinox, the USS Raven, briefly the USS Enterprise-D, and the Federation citizens assimilated into or de-assimilated from the Borg.
 The Delta Quadrant is home to the Borg Collective, the Kazon, the Vidiians, the Talaxians, the Ocampa, the Hirogen, and the Malon.

+Star Trek: Prodigy, which takes place several years after the end of Star Trek: Voyager, also explores the Delta Quadrant.
+The crew of young aliens who serve as the main characters start the series as slaves on the Tars Lamora prison colony in the Delta Quadrant where they find and steal the derelict USS Protostar.
+It is later revealed that the Protostar was sent to continue the mission of exploration begun by Voyager.
+In the second season, now-Vice Admiral Kathryn Janeway returns to the Delta Quadrant in the Voyager-A to stop the threat posed by the Vau N'Akat.

 Galactic Core

 On some Star Trek maps of the center of the galaxy, the galactic core is regarded as its own area, not part of any of the four Quadrants.
 The Cytherians, from the Next Generation episode "The Nth Degree," are located near this area.
 In Star Trek V: The Final Frontier, a "God"-being is encountered from within what is called the "Great Barrier".